 - What are your goals for this course? - Are you reasonably comfortable with Java and C?
+How about C++?
+(There will be assignments using both C and Java.)

-How about C++? - Do you have any experience already with parallel or multithreaded programming?
-If so, tell me about it, briefly. - Will it be a problem for you if I assign homework that will be hard to do without access to our Linux lab machines? - Anything else you want to tell me? about the course, about what you did this summer ...
+Do you have any experience already with parallel or multithreaded programming?
+If so, tell me about it, briefly.

+- Will it be a problem for you if I assign homework that will be hard to do without access to our Linux lab machines? - Anything else you want to tell me? about the course, about what you did over the break . . .